PRAYAG0908/Blog-App/README.md

 # DriveWise

-This Django application is blog application which provides car related cars.
+This Django application is blog application which provides car related blogs.

 ## Installation